mtjasny/CISSP/SAML - Security Assertion Markup Language.md

 SAML bindings - how to embed SAML messages within messaging/communication protocol (SOAP, HTTP)

 SAML profiles:  how SAML messages, assertions, protocols be implemented in use cases - e.g. how to use it for [[SSO]] environment across multiple web applications
+Doesn't provide full set of AAA

+SAML doesn't have security mode and relies on [[TLS]]